masalinas/doc-completion-mac/README.md

 ## Description
-Add completion script for a CLI in mac with zsh shell and oh-my-zsh extension.
+Add completion script for a CLI in Mac with zsh shell and oh-my-zsh extension.
 In our case we will configure Argo CLI completion.

 ## Step 01
 First create the completion zsh script with a name to be used for your CLI like this: